-Inner Londoners' agreement with Care is on average two per cent higher than Outer Londoners' (and has been as much as eight per cent higher)
+Inner Londoners' agreement with Care is on average two per cent higher than Outer Londoners' (and has been as high as eight per cent).

-However, this tends to fluctuate far more than the differences seen in other areas (eg gender)
+However, this tends to fluctuate far more than the differences seen in other areas (eg gender).

-Disabled

-Londoners are less

-likely to agree that

-TfL Cares than
+Slide 9: Deep dive: Disabled Londoners are less likely to agree that TfL Cares than non-disabled Londoners.

-non-disabled

-Londoners